qubyte/szalinski/README.md

 these functions now only have request and response arguments, much like a vanilla Node request handler function.
 The `next` callback goes away because synchronous middleware just returns undefined, and asynchronous middleware returns a promise.
-This is especially fun when async-await is available.
+This is especially fun when using async-await is to build middleware.

 Toisu! borrows the idea of a shared context from Koa.
 Unlike Koa, the shared context is a `Map` instance (which may be used as a plain object) and provides